radius-project/docs/docs/content/concepts/architecture/connections-model/index.md

+---
+type: docs
+title: "Connections concept"
+linkTitle: "Connections concept"
+description: "Learn about the Radius Connections concept."
+weight: 200
+---
+<!-- TODO retire this page. move this topic's fresh content to either Concepts.Overview or Concepts.Architecture. -->

 Once you define your Application and the Components inside of it, you can define the Connections between them.
 Connections are defined as:

-<!-- TODO retire this page. move this topic's fresh content to either Concepts.Overview or Concepts.Architecture. -->

 {{% alert title="📄 Connections" color="primary" %}}
 A **logical** unit of communication between Components.